 These lovely perennials enjoy full sun, and they come in a huge range of colors and shapes.
-The spacing, planting depths and specific growing requirements are dependant on the specific type of plant.
-Most tulips, though, enjoy well drained soil mixed with compost.
+The spacing, planting depths and specific growing requirements are dependent on the specific type of plant.
+Most tulips, though, enjoy well-drained soil mixed with compost.
 When preparing the soil to plant your tulips, loosen it to a depth between six and eight inches to encourage root growth.

 Rosehips have a long history of being used in a medicinal capacity, because of their high vitamin C content.
-The petals can also be consumed, for a perfumed taste ranging from sweet to bitter depending on the type of rose it is.
-Sweetbriar rose leaves can be brewed into a tea.
-The petals are also often used in commercial teas, and offer a delightfully fresh note to many brews.
+The petals can also be consumed- they have a perfumed taste that ranges from sweet to bitter depending on the type of rose it is.
+Sweetbriar rose leaves can be brewed into tea.
+The petals are also often used in commercial teas and offer a delightfully fresh note to many brews.